source-solutions/unodos3/docs/index.md

 along with UnoDOS 3.
 If not, see <http://www.gnu.org/licenses/>.

 ## Install (Chloe 280SE)
-Updates to the UnoDOS III kernel are included in the firmware update binary.
+Updates to the UnoDOS 3 kernel are included in the firmware update binary.
 Place the binary on the root of your SD card and power cycle your computer.

 ## Clean install (divMMC)